HITECHCRIME/HC_SG75_Kolektywny_Ryzomat/README.md

 Sara Mora x Helve AVR - visuals.
 Hitech Crime - audio.
 Bo ja chce motyw miasta przewijajacy sie np ze zwierzetami ktore jednocza sie z ryzomem w lesie i staja sie jego czescia, a sarna to metafory czlowieka w tym miejskim lesie.
 Te sarny/ludzie by wtapialy sie w otoczenie jakby zapadaly sie.
 Myslalem zeby sie rozkladaly i jakies lekkie cgi ze obrastaja w korzenie.
 No i motyw lamp-drzew dajacych swiatlo nie zawarty.
 To ten traczek obrobimy wizualnie z Toba, lasy, miasto, fury, noc.
 Moss as money.
 Motyw "don't look at the moon" (w momentach kiedy się pojawia księżyc w ujęciu).
 Sarna moment - Sara Mora is being devoured raw by the rhizome.

+Moss is the money
+Music video is going to be the city compared to actual nature which devours us and becomes one with us in a brutal way So there is gonna be like animals and people in a forest being quickly overgrown with moss and roots Slowly being moved beneath the ground
+My friend Sara’s gonna help me.
+Also funny enough all of us call her Sarna but that line has nothing to do with her but it came out funny It is more about the tattooed truths
+That people are like animals but tattooed with false truths Dead branch is a human limb here and even tho their truths are tattooed on them they are empty That is the main meaning of this line and chorus
+That they always try to start something and act false That’s the mantra “start”
+Oooh it goes nicely now that i think of it with the scrolls wrapped Because fresh tattooes are wrapped usually ;)
+And sarna here means a dog with disease in the skin Perro sarnoso Or chanda